-Some mistakes might just jump out at you when you’re disputing credit reports, while others may require a closer look.
+Some mistakes might just jump out at you when you’re disputing credit reports — others may require a closer look.

-According to the Consumer Financial Protection Bureau (CFPB), some of the most common credit reporting errors include identity errors, incorrect reporting of account status, data management and processing errors, and balance errors.
+According to the Consumer Financial Protection Bureau (CFPB), some of the most common credit reporting errors include identity errors and incorrect reporting of your account status, as well as data management and balance errors.

-So as you are going through your credit reports, ask yourself:
+So, as you’re going through your credit reports, ask yourself:

-- Are your name, address, and phone number correct?
+- Are my name, address and phone number correct?

-- Do all of the accounts you see belong to you?
+- Do all the accounts I see belong to me?

-- Are any accounts showing open that are actually closed?
+- Are any accounts showing as open that I know are actually closed?

-- Are there any delinquent payments on accounts you’ve always paid on time?
+- Are there any delinquent payments on accounts I’ve always paid on time?

-- Are there any dates that don’t match up with when you opened the account, made your last payment, or the first time you were late?
+- Are there any dates that don’t match up with when I opened the account, made my last payment or the first time I was late with a payment?

 - Are there any multiple listings for the same account?

-- Are there any debts listed on your reports that should have fallen off by now?
+- Are there any debts listed on my reports that should have fallen off by now?

-- Has any information that was previously corrected reappeared on your reports?
+- Has any information that was previously corrected reappeared on my reports?

 - Do any accounts show incorrect balances or credit limits?